Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/configuration/010_config-file.en.md

 title = "The Config File"
 slug = "config-file"
 weight = 10
+description = "Configure BOMnipotent Server using a TOML config file.
+Learn about hot reloading, environment variables, and troubleshooting configuration issues."
 +++

 Your instance of BOMnipotent Server is configured using a config file.
 It contains several values, provided in [TOML Format](https://toml.io/en/).
 The [setup instructions](/server/setup/starting/) each contain a config file that you can fill with your specific data.
 All configurations accepted by BOMnipotent Server are described in the [rest of this section](/server/configuration/).